-Imago Dei ("in the image of Creation") is an art gallery and social space dedicated to community building, social connection, and celebration of local artists and artisans.
+Imago Dei ("in the image of God") is an art gallery and social space dedicated to community building, social connection, and celebration of local artists and artisans.
 The Gallery Hall accessible from street level offers magnificent lighting and space for art openings and receptions.

 Soon, the space will be available to host wine tastings, art exhibits, workshops, lectures, book and poetry readings and more.
 An on-site institutional kitchen is available for catering, chef's tasting evenings, and receptions.

 Imago Gallery, in the Great Hall at 1668 Bush Street, will host it’s first art opening, featuring local San Francisco artist, Anthony Anchundo.
 Join us from 6pm to 9pm for a champagne reception and a chance to meet the artist!

 In July, we will exhibit the works of Robert Amrhein, noted Bay Area artist and his stunning representations of nostalgic Americana for show titled "Elegy."

 Pre-Figured: Bay Area Figurative Artists, May 1-June 15, 2018

 The Imago Dei Art Gallery will be open during the month of May and until June 15th from 1:00pm to 3:00pm on Thursdays, Fridays, and Saturdays, and on Wednesdays form 5:00pm to 7:00pm.

 Artists Diana Blackwell, Prabin Badhia, Michelle Mongan, and Teresa Moore show representative works from their painting and print-making collections in a show titled "Pre-Figured".
 A champagne reception will provide a chance to meet the artists!
 The Imago Dei Art Gallery and Social Space is located at 1668 Bush Street.
 Please invite your friends!